probcomp/bayeslite/doc/bql.rst

         ESTIMATE
             MUTUAL INFORMATION AS mutinf
-        FROM PAIRWISE COLUMNS OF p
+        FROM PAIRWISE VARIABLES OF p
         ORDER BY mutinf

 has the effect of estimating mutual information twice for each row because it is